amushtaev/gatsby-starter-netlify-cms/src/pages/blog/best-facebook-ad-tools.md

 seo_title: 15 Best Facebook Ad Tools That Every Marketer Should Use
 metadescription:
 focus_keyphrase: best facebook ad tools
-seotitle: 15 Best Facebook Ad Tools You Might Not Have Heard Of
+seotitle: 15 Best Facebook Ad Tools That Every Marketer Should Use
 ---
 <!--StartFragment-->